CloudSlang/CloudSlang.github.io/app/markdowns/slang.md

 The first task in the workflow is the begin task of the flow. on_failure is a reserved key.
-As default navigation the result of FAILURE goes to on_failure, result of SUCCESS goes to the next step.
+For the default navigation the result of FAILURE goes to on_failure, the result of SUCCESS goes to the next step.
 You can also define custom navigations with targets like: another task or flow results (e.g. SUCCESS / FAILURE).
 Every task can use: predefined operation, inline operation or subflow, see [Task](#docs/#task).